MeetYourAI/AiProf-old-/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank to my coding partners.
+I would like to thank to my Team mates.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>